Posterior risk of modular and semi-modular Bayesian inference: Setup and Discussion of Cut posterior

-In modular Bayesian inference, the joint likelihood $f(Z\mid\theta)$ can often be expressed as a product, with terms for data sources from different modules.
-The simplest case is the two module system described in \cite{plummer2015cuts}, where the data is $Z=(X^\top,Y^\top)^\top$.
-The first module consists of a likelihood term depending on $X$ and $\theta_1$, given by $f_1(X\mid\theta_1)$, and the prior $\pi(\theta_1)$.
-The second module consists of a likelihood term $f_2(Y\mid\theta_1,\theta_2)$ and the conditional prior $\pi(\theta_2\mid\theta_1)$.
-An example of a model with this two module structure is given below.
-This two-module system leads to the posterior distribution
+In modular Bayesian inference, the joint likelihood $f(z_{1:n}\mid\theta)$ can often be expressed as a product, with terms for data sources from different modules.
+The simplest case is the two module system described in \cite{plummer2015cuts}, where the random variables are $Z=(X,Y)$.
+The first module consists of a likelihood term depending on $X$ and $\theta_1$, given by $f_1(\cdot\mid\theta_1)$, and the prior $\pi(\theta_1)$.
+The second module consists of a likelihood term depending on $Y$ and $\theta_1,\theta_2$, given by $f_2(\cdot\mid\theta_1,\theta_2)$, and the conditional prior $\pi(\theta_2\mid\theta_1)$.
+An example of such a model is given below.
+A model with this structure leads to the following \textit{full posterior}

-in which the conditional posterior for $\theta_2$ given $\theta_1$ does not depend on $X$.
+in which the conditional posterior for $\theta_2$ given $\theta_1$ does not depend on the observations for the random variable $X$, denoted as $x_{1:n}=(x_1,\dots,x_n)$.
 The parameter $\theta_1$ is shared between the two modules, while $\theta_2$ is specific to the second module.

-While the posterior in \eqref{eq:exactpost} is optimal in settings where the model is correctly specified, in the presence of model misspecification Bayesian inference can sometimes be unreliable and not ``fit for purpose''; see, e.g., \citet{grunwald2017inconsistency} for examples in the case of linear models, and \cite{kleijn2012} for a general discussion.
+While the full posterior in \eqref{eq:exactpost} delivers reliable inference when the model is correctly specified, in the presence of model misspecification Bayesian inference can sometimes be unreliable and not ``fit for purpose''; see, e.g., \citet{grunwald2017inconsistency} for examples in the case of linear models, and \cite{kleijn2012} for a general discussion.
 Following the literature on cutting feedback methods, we restrict our attention to settings where misspecification is confined to the second module, while specification of the first module is not impacted.
 Because the parameter $\theta_1$ is shared between modules, inference about this parameter can be corrupted by misspecification of the second module.
 This can also impact the interpretation of inference about $\theta_2$, which can be of interest even if the second module is misspecified provided this is done conditionally on values of $\theta_1$ consistent with the interpretation of this parameter in the first module.